 - High Definition in 1080p – 9 Mbps

-- High Definition in 1080p in 3D – 12 Mbps
+- Ultra High Definition 4K – 16 Mbps

 How Does Roku Work with Cable

 The Roku version of the cable channels typically has more content available, and it’s better organized.
-The majority of the people I know that have a Roku and a cable subscription do 90% of their TV viewing through Roku while the cable box sits and collects dust.
+The majority of the people I know that have a Roku and a cable subscription to 90% of their TV viewing through Roku while the cable box sits and collects dust.

 Roku + DVR + Antenna = No Cable Bill

 Over the Air DVR or OTA DVR, allow you to connect a TV antenna to record any content you want.
 While a TV antenna may seem archaic, I can guarantee that modern digital TV has a higher quality picture with an antenna.
-I installed a Mohu Sky and the NFL has never looked better.
+I installed a Mohu Sky, and the NFL has never looked better.

 The best OTA DVR with full guide functionality can cost around $400.
 While the DVR is pricey, it’s typically no more than 2-3 cable bills.
 It will easily save you money in the long run.
-Keep in mind; this is a fully loaded cord cutting solution.
+Keep in mind; this is a fully loaded cord-cutting solution.
 Most people, including myself, get by with simply a streaming device and a TV antenna.